About The Arts Partnership

 Chair

-Shyla has worked for Microsoft since 2003 as a technical writer, content strategist, release manager, and now as a lead of a team of technical program managers.
-Shyla has served as the Communications and Marketing committee lead for TAP and was Vice Chair of the Board in Fiscal Year 2023.
-She is an enthusiastic supporter of all the programs and opportunities that happen with TAP, including CSA, Aptitude and more.
-She is one of the few CSA shareholders who has held a share for the entire length of the program.
-She received a B.A. in Physics and Print Journalism from Concordia College in Moorhead.
+Shyla Thompson, Past Chair has worked for Microsoft since 2003 as a technical writer, a content strategist, a release manager, and now as a lead of a team of technical program managers.
+Thompson has served as the Communications and Marketing committee lead for TAP and was Vice Chair of the Board in Fiscal Year 2023.
+Thompson is an enthusiastic supporter of all the programs and opportunities that happen with TAP, including CSA, Aptitude and more.
+She is one of the few CSA shareholders who have held a share for the entire length of the program.
+She received a B.A. in Physics and Print Journalism from Concordia College (Moorhead, MN).

 Tyler Fischbach

-Tyler serves as Vice President of Communications for the Fargo Moorhead West Fargo Chamber of Commerce.
-He leads the Chamber’s communications and marketing department with a mission to enhance and evolve the organization’s brand, strategy, tactics, impact and awareness in the region.
+Tyler Fischbach serves as Vice President of Communications for the Fargo Moorhead West Fargo Chamber of Commerce.
+He leads the Chamber’s communications and marketing department.
 He holds a BS in Graphic Communications from Minnesota State University Moorhead (MSUM).
-Tyler serves as a board member for CCRI, Inc. and Eventide Senior Living Communities, and as an advisory member for the MSUM School of Communications and Journalism and Fargo/West Fargo Public Schools Career and Technical committee.
-He is passionate about being engaged with this great community he has lived in since 2010.
+Fischbach serves as a board member for CCRI, Inc. and Eventide Senior Living Communities, and as an advisory member for the MSUM School of Communications and Journalism and Fargo/West Fargo Public Schools Career and Technical committee.
+He is passionate about being actively involved and engaged with this great community he has lived in since 2010.

 Anna Johnson*